tonychang04/Speech-To-Text/README.md

 in the process too.

 ## How to use
-Simply run the main method and then press the button called record then start speaking If you don't want to run the app run the method
+Simply run the main method and then press the button called record then start speaking.

+If you don't want to run the app run the method
 ```console
 if __name__ == 'other':